James B. McPherson: Civil War

 At the start of the American Civil War, McPherson requested a transfer from California back east.
 He departed the state on August 1, 1861, and arrived soon after in New York.
 He requested a position on the staff of Maj.
 Gen. Henry W. Halleck, one of the senior Western commanders.
 Promoted to captain on August 6, he was sent to St. Louis, Missouri, serving under Halleck.
 Halleck appointed him to command of the Department of the West in November, where he was chosen aide-de-camp to Halleck while also being promoted to lieutenant colonel.

 McPherson's career began rising after this assignment.
-He was a lieutenant colonel and the Chief Engineer in Brig.
+He was a lieutenant colonel and the chief engineer in Brig.
 Gen. Ulysses S. Grant's army during the capture of forts Henry and Donelson in February 1862.

 During the days that led up to the Battle of Shiloh, McPherson accompanied Sherman questioning people in the area and learned that the Confederates were bringing large numbers of troops from every direction by train to Corinth, Mississippi, which was itself an important railroad junction.

 He was promoted to brigadier general on May 15 and served as military superintendent of the railroads in western Tennessee.
 On October 8 he was promoted to major general and was soon after given command of the XVII Corps in Grant's Army of the Tennessee.

 In September 1862, McPherson assumed a position on the staff of General Grant.
 He briefly commanded an infantry brigade before being promoted to major general, rising to that position primarily due to the influence of Halleck and Grant.
+During Grant's Vicksburg Campaign, McPherson formed the Army of the Tennessee's right flank during the advance.
+On May 12, 1863, he was attacked by John Gregg at the Battle of Raymond.
+Though McPherson heavily outnumbered Gregg's single brigade with his entire corps, the rebels mounted a strong defense.
+Once the federal numbers became telling, Gregg retreated to Jackson.

-Immediately after the siege of Vicksburg in which McPherson commanded the center, on Grant's recommendation McPherson was confirmed a brigadier general in the regular army, dating from August 1, 1863.
+Immediately after the siege of Vicksburg in which McPherson commanded the center, on Grant's recommendation, McPherson was confirmed a brigadier general in the regular army, dating from August 1, 1863.
 Soon after this promotion, McPherson led a column of infantry into Mississippi and repulsed the enemy at Canton.

 On March 12, 1864, he was given command of the Army of the Tennessee, after its former commander, Maj.
 Gen. William T. Sherman, was promoted to command of all armies in the West.
 He then requested leave to go home and marry his fiancé Emily Hoffman in Baltimore, Maryland.
 His leave was initially granted, but quickly revoked by Sherman, who explained McPherson was needed for his upcoming Atlanta campaign.
 McPherson's army was the right wing of Sherman's army, alongside the Army of the Cumberland and the Army of the Ohio.